Lumisumu/catcalc-redux/README.md

 My first Android Project, CatCalc, updated and rewritten so I can build it for new Android versions.
 It is a very simple calculator I made for myself for everyday use.

+Created and built with Kotlin in Android Studio 2023.1.1

 Minimum Android version is 10.0 (SDK 29).

-No permissions required.

-Android Studio 2023.1.1

-Kotlin